 Kevin J. Crowley, Ph.D.
 (Externship Director), is a graduate of the Catholic University of America.
 His previous clinical experiences include placements at two VA Medical Centers (Washington DC and Denver), two private practices, and the Catholic University of America counseling center.
 Dr. Crowley provides cognitive-behavioral psychotherapy in a flexible, patient-specific manner.
 His clinical interests include depression, anxiety disorders, OCD, trauma, insomnia, relationship concerns, and suicide prevention.
 In addition, his research interests involve brief interventions for reducing shame and suicide risk.
 Dr. Crowley sees patients in our Washington, DC and Bethesda, MD offices.

-Pooja Datta, Ph.D., M.Ed., is a graduate from the University of Virginia and completed her internship at the University of Texas Health San Antonio.
-Her previous clinical experiences include the University of Virginia Family Stress Clinic and Sheila Johnson Center Neuropsychological Assessment and Services.
-She also holds a Graduate Certificate from the University of Maryland in Working with Survivors of Violence, Torture, and Trauma.
-She completed her postdoctoral fellowship at the Georgetown University Counseling and Psychiatric Service where she currently also serves as a Trauma Specialist for undergraduate and graduate students.
+Pooja Datta, Ph.D., M.Ed., is a graduate from the University of Virginia.
+She has experience with neuropsychological and comprehensive psychological evaluations, behavioral health interventions in primary care, and providing psychotherapy to adults and adolescents.
+She holds a Graduate Certificate from the University of Maryland in Working with Survivors of Violence, Torture, and Trauma.
+Dr. Datta completed her postdoctoral fellowship at the Georgetown University Counseling and Psychiatric Service and further served as a Trauma Specialist for undergraduate and graduate students.
+She has also completed training in family medicine departments at the University of Virginia and UT Health San Antonio.
 She approaches therapy from an integrative cognitive-behavioral, family systems, and relational lens.
 Her clinical interests include complex and interpersonal trauma, mood disorders, cultural adjustments, and life transitions.
-Dr. Datta sees patients in our Washington, DC offices.
+Dr. Datta sees patients in our Washington, DC offices and is licensed in DC, MD, and VA.
+She is also able to provide telehealth services to patients in PSYPACT states.

 John Michael Della Porta, Psy.D., received his degree from the Philadelphia College of Osteopathic Medicine and completed his clinical internship at WellSpan Behavioral Health.
 Additional experiences include the Lebanon Veterans Affairs Medical Center and the Philadelphia College of Osteopathic Medicine’s Center for Brief Therapy.
 His clinical experiences have been in both traditional mental health as well as medical settings.
 Dr. Della Porta utilizes a flexible, collaborative CBT approach that is tailored to the patient and their treatment goals.
 He has also achieved certification as a Prolonged Exposure therapist for PTSD.
 Clinical interests include anxiety disorders, trauma, insomnia, and depression.
 Dr. Della Porta sees patients in our Washington, DC office.